Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 • Youth Mobility Scheme applicants

-• Temporary work route applicants, including Government Authorised Exchange
+• Temporary work route applicants

 The Misconceptions that Cost People Money

-"I'm an EU national, I'm exempt"
+“I am an EU national, so I am exempt”

 Who is Exempt from the Immigration Health Surcharge?

 Exemptions are set by legislation.
 A caseworker cannot grant one by sympathy, analogy, or common sense; either your application falls into an exempt category defined in law, or it does not.
-The guidance is explicit on that point:

 The Full Exemption List